giffordlabcvr/Parvovirus-GLUE/README.md

 ## Usage

-GLUE contains an interactive command line environment focused on the development and use of GLUE projects by bioinformaticians.
-This provides a range of productivity-oriented features such as automatic command completion, command history and interactive paging through tabular data.

-For detailed instructions on how to use Parvovirus-GLUE for your comparative genomic analysis, please see the **[User Guide](https://github.com/giffordlabcvr/Parvovirus-GLUE/wiki)**.
+For detailed instructions on how to use Parvovirus-GLUE for your comparative genomic analysis, please see the **[User Guide](https://github.com/giffordlabcvr/Parvovirus-GLUE/wiki/Navigating-and-Querying)**.

 ## Data Sources